 Training samples (\textit{\textbf{z}}, \textit{y}) are used to estimate a decision boundary in \textbf{Z}-space.
 Two different methods (LS and SVM classifiers) are used for estimating linear decision function $f(\boldsymbol{z},\boldsymbol{w}) = (\boldsymbol{wz})+b$ from training data, in order to show double descent curves for two \textit{different loss functions}, LS and SVM loss.
 For SVM modeling, the regularization parameter \textit{C} is set to 64 in all experiments.
-Empirical test error is estimated using an independent test set.

 Most empirical results in this paper were obtained for MNIST digits adapted for binary classification (digit 5 vs 8), where digits are grey-scale images of size 28x28.
-The training set size \textit{n} = 800, and test set size is 2,000.
-We have also used other data sets for modeling and observed similar results.
-See Appendix for additional results.
+The training set size is \textit{n} = 800 and test set size is 2,000.
+We have also used other data set for modeling and observed similar results.
+See Appendix A for additional results.

-Empirical results in Figures \ref{fig2} and \ref{fig3} show application of VC bounds to modeling MNIST data.
+Figures \ref{fig2}(a) and \ref{fig2}(b) show application of VC-bounds to modeling MNIST data.
 They show:

-\begin{itemize} \item[--] Empirical training and test error curves, as a function of N (~the number of nonlinear features), along with VC-theoretical estimate of test error obtained via bounds (\ref{eq1}) and (\ref{eq3}).
-These curves show that analytic VC-bounds can explain (and predict) double descent; \item[--] The ‘norm squared’ of estimated linear model, as a function of the number of features N; \item[--] For SVM, we also show the number of support vectors for trained SVM model. \end{itemize}
+\begin{itemize} \item[--] Empirical training and test error curves, as a function of N (the number of nonlinear features), along with VC-theoretical estimate of test error obtained via bounds (\ref{eq1}) and (\ref{eq3}).
+These curves show that analytic VC-bounds can explain (and predict) double descent; \item[--] The norm squared of weights of estimated linear models, as a function of the number of features N; \item[--] The estimated VC-dimension via bound (\ref{eq3}), as a function of the number of features N; \item[--] For SVM, we also show the number of support vectors for trained SVM model. \end{itemize}

-Modeling results for random ReLU and RFF features are similar, so we only comment on results in Figure \ref{fig2}:
+Modeling results for random ReLU features and RFF are similar, so we only comment on results in Figure \ref{fig2}(a):

 \begin{itemize} \item[--] \textit{For small N}, VC-dimension grows linearly with N for SVM method.
 Empirical results show that first descent error curves can be explained by VC-bound (\ref{eq1}), because the minimum of VC-bound closely corresponds to the minimum of test error.
-This can be clearly seen for LS classifier, and less obvious for SVM. \item[--] \textit{For large N}, VC-dimension is controlled by the norm squared, according to bound (\ref{eq3}).
+This can be clearly seen for LS classifier, but less obvious for SVM. \item[--] \textit{For large N}, VC-dimension is controlled by the norm squared, according to bound (\ref{eq3}).
 These results show that second descent can be explained by VC-bound (\ref{eq1}), for both SVM and LS learning methods. \end{itemize}